lgic-project/FB/README.md

 # FB-Backend and Front-end
-simple Home screen using EJS and Nodejs
+simple Home screen with login,signup and password reset using EJS and Nodejs